babebbu/Zoro-WriteUp/README.md

 ### GET /index.php

 You will find a simple HTML document.
 And there seems to have nothing.
 Ok, Don't give up.
 Let's do dictionary attack.
-See [Files and Directories Scanning]().
+See ```Files and Directories Scanning``` in the next section.

 ### Files and Directories Scanning